 Estimates vary depending on who you ask, but the general rule of thumb is between 1.5 and 2.5 times the diagonal screen size: For 85-inch TVs we recommend sitting between 10.5 and 15 ft (3.5 and 5m) away.
 That should make the picture take up most of your field of view without straining your eyes.

 The exact height, width and depth of an 85-inch TV will vary depending on the set in question.
 A TV with a Mini LED backlight will be a bit thicker than a super-slim OLED screen (which won’t need a backlight at all).
 If a TV has a built-in soundbar, that could add some visible height and weight, while other screens may opt for more discreet placement around the TV’s casing.

-As an example, the Samsung Q60T QLED comes in a massive 85-inch size, and measures 108.3cm tall, 189.6cm wide, and 6cm deep – which are the measurements to consider if you’re going to wall-mount the screen.
-When placed on the included TV stand, the Q60T’s height jumps to 118.6cm, and the depth pads out to 39.2cm.
+As an example, a typical mid-range 85-inch TV might measure 109cm tall, 190cm wide, and 6cm deep – which are the measurements to consider if you’re going to wall-mount the screen.
+A screen on a stand will be even taller.

 Is an 85-inch TV too big to mount?

 You can mount an 85-inch TV to a wall.
 But, obviously, 85-inch TVs are big and heavy.
 This means you'll need to make sure that your wall is sturdy enough to support an 85-inch TV.

 You'll also want to pick quality equipment to mount it, as the bracket you use is more important than ever when dealing with a larger TV set.
 We'd recommend checking the weight of the 85-inch TV you want to buy and then ensuring your wall mount is compatible.